 #3: Using speech balloons as a note or a comment field

 Adding notes to the presentation is not a brand-new idea.
 However what about using bubbles for that?
-That way you can outline key point or add any information you need.
+That way you can outline key points or add any information you need.

 #4: Showing history of events on a timeline with comment bubbles

 #5: Presenting a result of survey statistics by a bubble infographic

 #6: Illustrating a famous quote to inspire your audience

 Use your imagination, be creative with speech bubbles

 To sum up, the usage of speech balloons is much wider, than illustrating a man talking: you can show a discussion or one’s thoughts; highlight the key point; put commentary notes on a slide; create a timeline; present survey opinions and show a quotation.

 Do you have any other useful ideas for speech bubbles use in a presentation?
 Share in comments 🙂

 If you decided to apply such shapes to your PowerPoint, you can create them yourself or you can reuse our collection in your projects.

 What’s inside the Speech Balloons Handwritten Bubbles set?

-The collection contains 36 various arrows vector shapes on 8 slides.
-You can choose colors to correspond with your brand, the color scheme and layout of your presentation, or create natural-looking icons with numerous colors.
-All symbols, charts and diagrams are editable vector artwork so you can adjust them as needed, using standard PowerPoint tools.
-And they remain razor sharp also if you resize them, unlike bitmap pictures.
+The collection contains 36 various arrow vector shapes on 8 slides.
+You can choose colors to correspond with your brand, the color scheme, and the layout of your presentation, or create natural-looking icons with numerous colors.
+All symbols, charts, and diagrams are editable vector artwork so you can adjust them as needed, using standard PowerPoint tools.
+And they remain razor-sharp also if you resize them, unlike bitmap pictures.